Kowa’s high-end Genesis 8x33

 The view is basically very good: sharp and detailed with

-absolutely no softness centre field; it’s also very wide and usable right to
+absolutely no softness centre field; it’s also very wide and usable right

-the literally brilliant Zeiss Victory 8x32s.
+from the literally brilliant Zeiss Victory 8x32s.

-Focus snap is, as I remarked earlier, extreme – perhaps due
+Focus snap is, as I remarked earlier, extreme – perhaps

-to the complete absence of chromatic aberration.
+due to the complete absence of chromatic aberration.
 Any defocus blur at all is

 immediately obvious.
 This has the downside of making depth of field seem